 |---|---|---|

-error | An SDK error occurs | error: TrustwareError |
+error | Any SDK error (includes API key validation, tx failures, etc.) | error: TrustwareError |

-transaction_success | The transaction is confirmed | txHash: string, transaction?: Transaction |
+transaction_success | Tx confirmed on-chain; carries txHash and optional Transaction record | txHash: string, transaction?: Transaction |

-wallet_connected | A wallet is connected | address: string |
+wallet_connected | Wallet attached; carries address | address: string |

-token_page_loaded | A paginated token list loads successfully | chainRef: string, count: number, hasNextPage: boolean, query?: string, cursor?: string |
+token_page_loaded | Token list page fetched (with pagination metadata) | chainRef: string, count: number, hasNextPage: boolean, query?: string, cursor?: string |

-token_page_error | A paginated token list fails to load | chainRef: string, message: string, query?: string, cursor?: string |
+token_page_error | Token list fetch failed | chainRef: string, message: string, query?: string, cursor?: string |

-balance_stream_chunk | A streaming balance response delivers a chunk | address: string, chunkSize: number |
+balance_stream_chunk | Wallet balance scan chunk received | address: string, chunkSize: number |

-balance_stream_fallback | The balance stream falls back to a non-streaming path | address: string, message: string |
+balance_stream_fallback | Balance scan fell back to a slower method | address: string, message: string |

 token_page_loaded, token_page_error, balance_stream_chunk, and balance_stream_fallback are gated by the tokensPagination and balanceStreaming feature flags.
-Both are enabled by default — set either flag to false in features to suppress the corresponding events.How to subscribe
+Both are enabled by default; set either flag to false in features to suppress the corresponding events.How to subscribe

 Pass anonEvent callback in your TrustwareConfigOptions.
 This works whether you are using TrustwareProvider or calling Trustware.init() directly in the headless core.